jacksleight/laravel-omni/README.md

 ## Creating Components

+You can create Omni components manually or using the `make:omni` command.

+### Manual Creation

-To create an Omni component simply create a new view file anywhere in the views directory.
+To create an Omni component manually, simply create a new view file anywhere in the views directory.
 They looks like this:

 ```blade
 <?php